Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool configures labeling for a vector layer, using a specific verb ('Configure') and resource ('labeling').
-It lists the main parameters (enabled, field_name, font_size, color), distinguishing it from other set_ tools that modify different layer properties.
+The description clearly states that the tool configures labeling for a vector layer, using a specific verb ('configure') and resource ('labeling for a vector layer').
+It lists the main parameters and their roles, but does not explicitly differentiate from sibling tools like 'get_layer_labeling' or 'set_layer_style', which perform related but distinct actions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.